lurunews[.]biz redirect removal instructions

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

-Most PUAs share certain similarities, some are even identical.
-They often appear legitimate and entice users into installation by offering various "useful" and "advantageous" features.
-However, these features rarely work as advertised and in most cases are entirely nonoperational.
-The only purpose of all undesirable content is to generate revenue for its developers; therefore, to users it has no genuine value.
-Instead of delivering on any promises, PUAs cause redirects to compromised and malicious websites, run intrusive ad campaigns and track sensitive data.
+Most PUAs share certain similarities, and some are even identical.
+They often appear legitimate and entice users to install by offering "useful" features.
+In fact, these features rarely work as advertised and, in most cases, are nonoperational.
+The only purpose of all unwanted software/content is to generate revenue for the developers, whilst regular users receive no value.
+Rather than delivering any features, PUAs cause redirects to compromised and malicious websites, run intrusive ad campaigns, and track sensitive data.

 How did adware install on my computer?

-Some PUAs have "official" download webpages, where they are typically endorsed as "free" and "handy" software.
-However, unwanted apps can also be inadvertently installed together with other programs.
-This deceptive marketing method of pre-packing regular software with undesirable or malicious content is called "bundling".
-It is popular amongst PUA developers and is often successful in spreading their malignant product.
-Rushed download/installation processes (e.g. ignored terms, skipped steps and sections, used pre-set options, etc.) - increase the risk of potential system infiltrations and infections.
-Intrusive adverts are also known to spread PUAs.
-Once clicked, they can execute scripts to download/install these applications, without user consent.
+Some PUAs have "official" download web pages, on which they are typically endorsed as "free" and "useful" software.
+In fact, they can also be inadvertently installed with other programs.
+This deceptive marketing method of pre-packing regular software with unwanted or malicious content is called "bundling".
+It is popular amongst PUA developers and is often successful in proliferating their malicious products.
+Rushing download/installation processes (e.g. ignoring terms, skipping steps and sections, using pre-set options, etc.) increases the risk of potential system infiltration and infections.
+Intrusive ads are also known to proliferate PUAs.
+Once clicked, they can execute scripts to download/install these applications, without users' consent.

-It is highly recommended to research wanted content to verify its legitimacy, before downloading/installing it.
-Only trustworthy and verified download sources should be used.
-Untrustworthy channels like Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), unofficial and free file-hosting websites, third party downloaders and similar - are advised against use, as they are far more likely to offer deceptive or bundled software.
-Download and installation processes should be treated with care.
-That entails reading terms, studying possible options, using the "Custom/Advanced" options and declining to download/install supplementary apps, tools, features, etc. Intrusive advertisements typically look ordinary and harmless, however they redirect to various unreliable webpages (e.g. pornography, adult-dating, gambling and so on).
-Should users encounter such ads/redirects, they are to inspect the device and immediately remove all suspect applications and/or browser extensions/plug-ins.
-If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+You are strongly advised to research software and content to verify its legitimacy, before downloading/installing.
+Use only trustworthy and verified download sources should.
+Untrustworthy channels such as Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), unofficial and free file-hosting websites, third party downloaders and similar should not be used, as they are far more likely to offer deceptive or bundled software.
+Treat download and installation processes with caution.
+Read the terms, study possible options, using the "Custom/Advanced" options, and decline offers to download/install supplementary apps, tools, features, etc. Intrusive advertisements typically seem normal and harmless, however, they often redirect to various dubious web pages (e.g. pornography, adult-dating, gambling, and so on).
+If you encounter these ads/redirects, check the device and immediately remove all suspect applications and/or browser extensions/plug-ins.
+If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Appearance of lurunews[.]biz website (GIF):